ppissias/DTLeakAnalyzer/README.md

 	* presentation of call stacks that appear to be causing memory leaks
 	* heuristic analysis for pointing out strongly suspected memory leaks
 	* presentation of call stacks that appear to be freeing memory wrongly
-	* heuristic analysis for pointing out stringly suspected wrong free call stacks
+	* heuristic analysis for pointing out strongly suspected wrong free call stacks
 	* identification of double free operations
 	* presentation of a combined call stack where the potential memory leaks are identified
 * **Combination of multiple memory allocator tracing sessions** (on top of the features above)
-	* combined presentation of the occurence of suspected call stacks for all trace files
+	* combined presentation of the occurrence of suspected call stacks for all trace files
 	* heuristic analysis for pointing out very strongly suspected call stacks
 * **Combination of multiple short-term and long-term traces** (on top of the features above)
 	* heuristic analysis of long term traces
 * **Process memory growth analysis**
-	* presentation of call stacks that caused memory growth, including occurences and total size
+	* presentation of call stacks that caused memory growth, including occurrences and total size
 	* presentation of a combined call stack where all calls that caused memory growth are presented

 More information on the usage and capabilities of DtLeakAnalyzer can be found [in the DtLeakAnalyzer usage manual](resources/DtLeakAnalyzer.pdf)